w3c/wai-tutorials/source/forms/multi-step.html.erb.md

 ### Using step-by-step indicator
 {:.ap}

-If a form has a known number of steps to be completed, a step-by-step indicator can help users to orient themselves.
+If a form has a known number of steps to be completed, a step-by-step indicator can help users orient themselves.
 In the example below, we use an (ordered) list with a list item for every step.
 Visually hidden text is used to indicate the current and completed steps.
 If possible, provide a link to steps already completed, so the user can review them.
 Data that was already entered in the current step should be saved in this case.

 {::nomarkdown}
 <%= sample_start %>